 - Hiking socks: Durability for rugged conditions

 Cordura Nylon: Ultra-durable nylon variant offering 4x the abrasion resistance of standard nylon.
-Premium choice for tactical and outdoor socks.
+Consider it for tactical, work, and outdoor socks only when the added yarn cost supports the retail position.

 Spandex/Elastane: Essential Stretch Component